qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 A lot has been said about the attention role in the transformer models, but in a nutshell, this mechanism is responsible for cross-tokens relations.
 Each of the transformer modules takes a sequence of token embeddings as input and produces a sequence of output token embeddings.
-Both sequences have the same length, as each token embedding is processed using the information from the other token embeddings at this stage.
+Both sequences have the same length, as each token embedding is processed using the information from the other token embeddings in the current step.

 ![Output token embeddings](/articles_data/late-interaction-models/output-embeddings.png)